InteropIO/finsemble-seed/README.md

 ## Upgrade instructions

 Upgrading the seed project should be straightforward.
-If you have made changes to _gulpfile.js_ or to _server/server.js_ you will need to move your changes to the appropriate extensions file.
-Aside from that you can copy your _src_ folder, _webpack.files.entries.json_, and the contents of _configs/application_ to the new seed structure.
-It is recommended to remove the folders from _src/components_ you did not create or extend in order to use the latest presentation elements.
+If you have made changes to _gulpfile.js_ or to _server/server.js_, you will need to move your changes to the appropriate extensions file.
+Aside from that, you can copy your _src_ folder, _webpack.files.entries.json_, and the contents of _configs/application_ to the new seed structure.
+It is recommended to remove the folders from _src/components_ you did not create or extend in order to use the latest presentation components.
 You should also remove the components provided with Finsemble from _build/webpack/webpack.files.entries.json_ and _configs/application/components.json_.